-- demonstrate an advanced understanding of the compilation of performance information; - evaluate and assess material development priorities (relevant to municipalities) or objectives (relevant to municipal entities) to audit against the consistency, measurability, relevance and reliability (accuracy, completeness, validity) criterion; - assess and evaluate the risk associated with that exist in the detailed performance management process per selected development priority/objective as well as the direct/other controls related to these processes; - analyse and assess the internal control deficiencies which are identified; - assess, review and test performance information in the relevant planning and reporting documents to verify the measurability of planned and reported indicators/measures; - assess, review and test the operating effectiveness of controls in preventing, or detecting and correcting material misstatements at target level; and - due to the complexities of the municipal financial control environment, the outcomes are being demonstrated in an advanced and highly technical manner.
+- demonstrate an advanced understanding of the compilation of performance information; - evaluate and assess material development priorities (relevant to municipalities) or objectives (relevant to municipal entities) to audit against the consistency, measurability, relevance, and reliability (accuracy, completeness, validity) criterion; - assess and evaluate the risk associated with that exist in the detailed performance management process per selected development priority/objective as well as the direct/other controls related to these processes; - analyse and assess the internal control deficiencies which are identified; - assess, review, and test performance information in the relevant planning and reporting documents to verify the measurability of planned and reported indicators/measures; - assess, review, and test the operating effectiveness of controls in preventing, or detecting and correcting material misstatements at the target level; and - due to the complexities of the municipal financial control environment, the outcomes are being demonstrated in an advanced and highly technical manner.

-- The assessment opportunities will have a combination of objective test questions, and/or short questions and/or case study questions. - Summative assessment opportunity consists of a last written assessment opportunity. - Methods of assessment will be aligned to the UJ academic regulations.
+- The assessment opportunities will have a combination of objective test questions, and/or short questions, and/or case study questions. - Summative assessment opportunity consists of a last written assessment opportunity. - Methods of assessment will be aligned to the UJ academic regulations.

 - Semester mark is calculated from a series of continuous assessments;

 - Students do NOT write an Examination;

-- · Therefore, no exam admission required;
+- Therefore, no exam admission required;

 - Semester mark = Final Mark;

 - Minimum Full Period Mark for Examination Admission: 0%

 - Full Period Mark weight: 100%

 - Examination Mark weight: 0%

 - Pass Mark: 50%

 - No sup exams granted.

-- SLPs are not dependent on each other; therefore, if a student fails one SLP, they will be able to continue with the remaining SLPs in the series of SLPs for Chief Financial Officers.

-NAME OF PROGRAMME: SHORT LEARNING SLP CODE: NQF LEVEL: 8 PREPARATION OF INTEGRATED PROGRAMME S3P12O CREDITS: 0 REPORTS FOR ACCOUNTANT'S DISTANCE
+NAME OF PROGRAMME: SHORT LEARNING CODE: NQF LEVEL: 8 PREPARATION OF INTEGRATED PROGRAMME S3P12O CREDITS: 0 REPORTS FOR ACCOUNTANT'S DISTANCE

-- Non-credit bearing short learning programme. - CPD programme in association with the Professional body, the South African Institute of Chartered Accountant's (SAICA).
+- Non-credit bearing, short learning programme. - CPD programme in association with the Professional body, the South African Institute of Chartered Accountant's (SAICA).